fangzhzh/leetcode/algorithm/binaryTree.md

 ![relationship analysis](./graphs/104.drawio.svg)

-If it's a top down recursive, the recursive itself should work.
+If it's a top down recursive, the recursive itself can carry all information from parent to child.
 But if it's bottom up recurisve, sometimes we need a hashmap to store children's information for parent.

 ## Binary Tree